khlam/debloat-samsung-android/README.md

+# WARNING: DO NOT BLINDLY RUN THESE COMMANDS, MOST CANNOT BE UNDONE WITHOUT FACTORY RESETTING YOUR DEVICE.

-# Debloat Samsung Android via ADB
+### Debloat Samsung Android via ADB

 This repository contains a list of adb commands to remove bloatware from Samsung Android devices.